These doughnuts are easy to cook over a campfire, a BBQ, or even a gas hob, making them a great thing to try with the kids on your next camping trip.

 At the same time, make some jam sandwiches with three slices of bread each (a triple-decker sandwich).

-Cut off the crusts and cut into squares.
+Cut off the crusts and cut them into squares.

 Dip each jam sandwich into the batter.

-Fry until they go golden brown (ok, some of mine are a little more ‘brown’ than ‘golden’).
+Fry until they go golden brown (some of mine are a little more 'brown' than 'golden').

 Remove, drain any oil and sprinkle with sugar.

-You should end up with some square shaped doughnuts/fried jam sandwiches.
-(This definitely isn’t healthy food).
+You should end up with some square-shaped doughnuts/fried jam sandwiches.
+(This isn't healthy food).

-They actually taste quite a bit like doughnuts (try to visualise a doughnut as you eat it, and not a fried jam sandwich!).
+They taste quite like doughnuts (try visualising a doughnut as you eat it, not a fried jam sandwich!).

 Give them a go.
 They’re really good fun to make, and you don’t need a lot of items either.